John Tortorella

 Philadelphia Flyers

-He has also been an assistant coach for the U.S. Olympic Men's Ice Hockey Team that earned a silver medal at the 2010 Olympic Winter Games in Vancouver, and an associate coach for the U.S. Men's National Team at the 2005 IIHF Men's World Championship in Vienna and Innsbruck, Austria.
+He also served as an assistant coach for the U.S. Olympic Men’s Ice Hockey team that earned a silver medal at the 2010 Olympic Winter Games in Vancouver, and as an associate coach for the U.S. Men’s National Team at the 2005 IIHF Men’s World Championship in Vienna and Innsbruck, Austria.